mattmassicotte/ATResolve/README.md

 # ATResolve
 AT Protocol PLC/DID/Whatever Resolver

 I just want to resolve a handle to a DID and PDS.
+There's more to do, but this is a start.
+[This](https://github.com/mackuba/didkit/blob/master/lib/didkit/resolver.rb) could be a good reference.

 ## Integration